 That will get you started, but you can do a lot more if you’re open to some tinkering.

 The Fade slider controls the amount of the effect you see.
 At 0%, you see the entire effect.
 At 100%, the effect is completely faded out.
 As you increase the fade, the original image starts to peek through.
 If it’s a color photo, this brings some color into your new sketch.
 This is sort of a midpoint in the process of converting picture to sketch that you can use to get a nice washed-out look.

 If you want more of the original photograph in your sketch but you don’t want any color, apply a black and white effect before using Edge Sketch.
 Black and White, Super B&W, and Tri-X will be great.
 Then as you increase the fade, more photographic details come in, but you retain the monochromatic sketched look.

 We don’t wanna tell you how to live your lives (and seriously, mess around with whatever pics you want), but not every image is a good candidate for a photo sketch.
 If you want the best results when you turn a photo into a sketch, look for images with the following traits:

 Broad swathes of the same tone

 Creating sketches from portraits can be tricky — they often have lots of fine details and smooth contours rather than clear lines.
 But that doesn’t mean you shouldn’t try a few.
 With the right lighting and editing, you can get some great results.

 You can also sketchify specific parts of images while leaving other parts untouched.
-The simplest way to pull this off is to apply the effect, click the brush icon in the upper left, select the eraser, and erase the effect from everything that should not look sketched.
+The simplest way to pull this off is to apply the effect, click the brush icon next to the effect name (Edge Sketch), click the eraser, and erase the effect from everything that should not look sketched.

 Beautiful, right?
 Now go forth and create.
 Just don’t make a bunch of photo sketches and then tell people you took a few art classes or stacked your design team with artists from Pencil U.